Upper bounds on the non-random fluctuations in first passage percolation with low moment conditions: Abstract

 \section{Abstract}

-We consider the first passage percolation with i.i.d.\,weights on edges of a cubic lattice.
-Under the assumptions that a weight is equal to zero with probability smaller than the critical probability of bond percolation in a cubic lattice, and has the $\alpha$-th moment for some $\alpha>1$, we investigate rates of convergence in first passage time.
-In addition, we give an application of our result to variance of the first passage percolation in the case where the limit shape has flat edges.
+We consider first passage percolation with i.i.d.\,weights on edges of the $d$-dimensional cubic lattice $\Z^d$.
+Under the assumptions that a weight is equal to zero with probability smaller than the critical probability of bond percolation in $\Z^d$, and has the $\alpha$-th moment for some $\alpha>1$, we investigate upper bounds on the so-called non-random fluctuations of the model.
+In addition, we give an application of our result to a lower bound for variance of the first passage percolation in the case where the limit shape has flat edges.